adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # What is the legal status of æternity? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

-We will provide a rock-solid technology to build on, but that wouldn’t be enough if it wasn’t based on a legally safe foundation. æternity is incorporated in Liechtenstein and is in regular contact with regulators to keep track of the project’s legal status.
+We will provide a rock-solid technology to build on, but that wouldn’t be enough if it wasn’t based on a legally safe foundation. Æternity is incorporated in Liechtenstein and is in regular contact with regulators to keep track of the project’s legal status.
 The team includes a legal adviser and makes use of additional legal consultancy on an ad-hoc basis.

 # What’s the difference between an account and the æternity wallet? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)